MESH-Research/linked-open-profiles/README.md

 * Digital Object Identifier (DOI)

 ## Installation

+### WordPress.org

+1. Visit the admin area of your WordPress installation.
+2. Visit the Plugins screen.
+3. Click the "Add Plugin" button.
+4. Search for "Linked Open Profiles"
+5. Click the "Install Now" button.

+### GitHub

 1. Visit this plugin's [Releases page][releases] on GitHub:
 2. Download the zip file of the latest stable release.